ASL Lessons | Bookstore | Library | ASL University Main ►

 Answer:

 In general you should just skip signing "because" as part of rhetorical questions (since the concept of "because" is implied).
+Just ask your rhetorical question (WHY?, REASON?, FOR-FOR?) and then go ahead and answer it.

-Over-use of "because" is typically perceived by viewers as indicating a signer is not familiar with the type of signing done by skilled signers.
+Over-use of "BECAUSE" is typically perceived by viewers as indicating a signer is not familiar with the type of signing done by skilled signers.

 * Want to help support ASL University?
 It's easy